Jewelry Protection

 Lab diamonds - real diamonds, man-made

 Lab grown diamonds, also called synthetic diamonds or cultured diamonds, are relatively new in the long history of the diamond industry.
-Created in a laboratory setting, advanced technology replicates the natural process.
+Creating diamonds in a laboratory requires advanced technology and replicates the natural process within the earth’s surface.
 The result?
-They’re virtually indistinguishable from natural diamonds.
+They’re virtually indistinguishable from natural diamonds and remove any chemical impurities.
 A lab grown diamond has the same physical and chemical properties as a natural diamond.
 Even at a microscopic level, lab diamonds and natural diamonds have the same crystal structure.
-They are also graded based on the four Cs and can be used in jewelry the same way as natural diamonds.
+Like natural diamonds, they also classify diamonds made in the lab based on the four C’s.
+Lastly, these man made diamonds can create the perfect diamond and can even be internally flawless, too.
+So, if you have your heart set on those colorless diamonds but could never afford them, with lab grown diamonds, you can!

 One of the advantages of lab grown diamonds is their lower cost.
-Because they’re made in a lab, these diamonds are almost always less expensive.
+Due to the manufacturing process in a lab, these diamond types are almost always less expensive.
 They’re also more environmentally friendly, as they do not require the same level of mining and excavation as natural diamonds.
 And you can have more peace of mind about the ethics behind their production.
 However, many people still feel that nothing competes with the value of a natural diamond.
 If you want a head-turning diamond for a much lower price point, then lab diamonds are for you.
 But if you want a piece of jewelry or engagement ring that’s truly one-of-a-kind, then you’ll need to shop for a natural diamond.

 Quote